SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

-type. `alg` is a choice between `:rk45` and `:bdf`, the two internal integrators of Stan. `num_samples` is the number of samples to take per chain, and `num_warmup` is the number of MCMC warmup steps. `abstol` and `reltol` are the keyword arguments for the internal integrator. `liklihood` is the likelihood distribution to use with the arguments from `vars`, and `vars` is a tuple of priors for the distributions of the likelihood hyperparameters.
+type. `alg` is a choice between `:rk45` and `:bdf`, the two internal integrators of Stan. `num_samples` is the number of samples to take per chain, and `num_warmup` is the number of MCMC warmup steps. `abstol` and `reltol` are the keyword arguments for the internal integrator. `likelihood` is the likelihood distribution to use with the arguments from `vars`, and `vars` is a tuple of priors for the distributions of the likelihood hyperparameters.
 The special value `StanODEData()` in this tuple denotes the position that the ODE solution takes in the likelihood's